 “The situation reported in the paper is one of the few studies that have been done globally,” says Dr Carranza.
 “The high mountain species are more complicated, as they are restricted to high altitudes and they might suffer more.”

-When it comes to protecting species, he recommended a combination of behavioral change and a reduction of fossil fuel use.
+When it comes to protecting species, such as lacertid lizards, he recommended a combination of behavioral change and a reduction of fossil fuel use.
 Monitoring how wildlife is coping and adapting is crucial.

 “It can help to be alert and to see how their behavior changes and if some populations are going extinct,” Dr Carranza concluded.
 “Such animals have been around for millions of years and some might disappear, but the Arabian fauna is very well adapted to cope with high temperatures.
 I am more worried about high-altitude species.”